kanakonanami/Quantified-Self-SleepTime-and-Screen-Time/README.md

 The "combined_dataset.csv" could neither be previewed nor opened.

-  In R, please use ReadRDS() function to retrieved the file.
+  In R, please use readRDS() function to retrieved the file.